s3ql/s3ql/README.txt

     to recreate the file system when you upgrade to a newer version of S3QL.

 Please report any problems or bugs that you may encounter on the Issue Tracker.

-In case S3QL does not (yet) fit your needs, you might want to take a look at the list of related projects.